AnishSukhramani/sderant/PROFILE_FEATURE_GUIDE.md

 ## Overview

-The new profile feature adds user authentication to SUDONET with a Terminator-style cybersecurity theme.
+The new profile feature adds user authentication to sudonet with a Terminator-style cybersecurity theme.
 Users can now create accounts, login, and post with their username.

 ## Features Implemented ✅